mattobrien415/blog/content/sport/sport_005.md

 First, read this next paragraph three times, because it sounds like gibberish at first:

-The shocking truth behind the Fosbury Flop is that our friend Dick Fosbury actually figured out how to made his center of mass go *UNDER* the bar at the exact same time as he was jumping *OVER* the bar.
+The shocking truth behind the Fosbury Flop is that our friend Dick Fosbury actually figured out how to make his center of mass go *UNDER* the bar at the exact same time as he was jumping *OVER* the bar.

 This should make no sense right now to anyone reading this, assuming you don't already know about the Fosbury Flop.
 But I assure you, this is the kind of forehead slapping idea that makes perfect sense once it clicks.
 So bear with me and just look at these pretty pictures: